£18.49 – £36.49

 Grow Type: Outdoors, greenhouse, or indoors

-Indica-type expressions of this Sinai landrace range from 0.6 to 1.5 metres and have a compact Christmas-tree profile.
-Sativa type plants range 1.3 to 1.8 metres and have a trainable ‘vine’ habit with prolific branching.
+Indica-type expressions range from 0.6 to 1.5 metres and have a compact Christmas-tree profile.
+Sativa-type plants range 1.3 to 1.8 metres and have a trainable ‘vine’ habit with prolific branching.
 Both types express a unique rose scent, with Indica types intensely pungent during vegetative growth but developing tangy ‘Turkish delight’ aromas during flower.
 Buds grow in a foxtail structure, are reasonably airy, and are resinous.
 Buds of Indica-type plants are less leafy and more dense.

 The high from Sinai is distinctive, with a medicating and blissful effect.

 Domesticates native to Sinai share more traits with strains found to the north in the Middle East, which is the direction from which they originally diffused out of Central Asia, than with those found to the south in Sub-Saharan Africa.

 A proportion of plants will exhibit CBD.
 A standout specimen tested in Holland exhibited 16% THC and 1.5% CBD.